 , scaled down to a County level.
 The program is structured such that all major watersheds of the County are sampled in a 5-year period or Round, using a rotating basin design.
 In a rotating basin design, a subset of watersheds is assessed each year, which rotate annually until all of the watersheds in the county are sampled.
 Sampling locations within each subwatershed are pre-determined using a probability-based stratified random sampling design.
 Please review the program design document and other quality assurance documents for additional information describing the Countywide Aquatic Biological Monitoring Program design.

 The first 5-year monitoring period, called Round 1, was completed in 2008.
-The second 5-year monitoring period, called Round 2, was initiated in 2009 and will be completed in 2013.
-The complete collection of yearly summary reports for Round 1, along with Round 2 reports completed to date, are available for download.
+The second 5-year monitoring period, called Round 2, was initiated in 2009 and completed in 2013.
+The complete collection of yearly summary reports for Round 1 and Round 2 are available for download.

 Reports for each individual sampling year contain descriptions of the individual watershed areas sampled in that year as well as detailed descriptions of monitoring sites assessed.

 Aquatic biological monitoring data are shared between State and County entities to provide a holistic picture of ecosystem health in the County.
-Additionally, these data are utilized in the County's Watershed Assessment and Planning Program
+Additionally, these data are utilized in the County's Watershed Protection and Restoration Program

 for assessment of stream health during ongoing watershed study and restoration assessments.
 County-wide biological monitoring data is also shared with the State to demonstrate compliance with the County's NPDES MS-4 Permit